-AMS applies the following federal grant uniform administrative requirements to the management of each grant award, and the Hawaii State Department of Agriculture must in turn apply these requirements to subawardees based on the type of organization through contractual or cooperative linkages.
+AMS applies the following federal grant uniform administrative requirements to the management of each grant award, and the HDOA must in turn apply these requirements to subawardees based on the type of organization through contractual or cooperative linkages.
 For example, if HDOA subawards to a non-profit, the administrative requirements applicable to a non-profit will apply.